Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Salary prospects: How much does a stockbroker earn?

 Stockbroker salaries can vary greatly depending on factors such as professional experience, performance, company size and location.
+In addition to the base salary, stockbrokers can also benefit from bonuses and other perks based on performance and project success.
+These additional benefits can significantly increase total earnings.

 Starting salary